yuja/jj/docs/design/copy-tracking.md

 A weakness of this solution is that the search gets expensive if there are very many related files.
 That's probably not much of a problem in practice.
-The server might want to populate the the index only for public/immutable commits.
+The server might want to populate the index only for public/immutable commits.
 Otherwise, a user could poison the index by creating tons of copies (intentionally or by mistake), which would make all future queries about those files expensive.